MjxSjx/CS50x/Week 1 - C/Notes.md

 ### Calculator.c
 The keyword code makes a new file automatically

-`code calculator.c                                a new C file has been created` 8 bits = can count to 256 28
+8 bits = can count to 256 28

 32 bits can count to roughly 4 billion 232

 An int is 32 bits

 BUT because it counts equal negative numbers, anything beyond 2 billion won’t work

 ```
 #include <cs50.h>
 #include <stdio.h>